(For Period 28 May 2019 to 24 June 2020)

 Business Continuity Planning

-Each Trustee has a copy of the plan and all are conversant with its contents.
+Each Trustee will have a copy of the plan and will be conversant with its contents.